Pyotr Ilyich Tchaikovsky: Repetition

 Sequence ascending by step with four continuously higher segments that continue by the same distance (seconds: C–D, D–E, etc.)

 As mentioned above, repetition was a natural part of Tchaikovsky's music, just as it is an integral part of Russian music.
 His use of sequences within melodies (repeating a tune at a higher or lower pitch in the same voice) could go on for extreme length.
 The problem with repetition is that, over a period of time, the melody being repeated remains static, even when there is a surface level of rhythmic activity added to it.
 Tchaikovsky kept the musical conversation flowing by treating melody, tonality, rhythm and sound color as one integrated unit, rather than as separate elements.

 By making subtle but noticeable changes in the rhythm or phrasing of a tune, modulating to another key, changing the melody itself or varying the instruments playing it, Tchaikovsky could keep a listener's interest from flagging.
 By extending the number of repetitions, he could increase the musical and dramatic tension of a passage, building "into an emotional experience of almost unbearable intensity", as Brown phrases it, controlling when the peak and release of that tension would take place.
 The musicologist Martin Cooper calls this practice a subtle form of unifying a piece of music and adds that Tchaikovsky brought it to a high point of refinement.
-(For more on this practice, see the next section.)